rxxor/nn_opt/README.md

 nn_opt
 ==============================

-Optimizing the Bostin Dataset with Tensorflow
+Optimizing the Boston Dataset with Tensorflow

 Project Organization
 ------------